 Focus on Post-Event Communications

 You’ve made it through another event.
-Congratulations!
+Congratulations, you now know how to plan a virtual event!
 Now you’ve got to keep the momentum going.

 Begin by quickly collecting metrics from the show manager.
 Pour over the data to see how long attendees were in your booth; dwell time is a good indicator of interest and likelihood to purchase.